andrewrae3/212FinalProj/README.md

 ./MatrixCalculator
 ```

 This should bring up our GUI, which has two boxes, Matrix 1 and Matrix 2 to input the desired matrices.
-Below is a picture of the GUI:
+Below is a picture of the GUI.
 ![image](https://github.com/andrewrae3/212FinalProj/blob/1ca107973204595ee55dd8d2ba85dc930461f355/Images/Screenshot%202023-12-04%20142838.png)
 Each element in the matrice should be separated by a whitespace, eg.

 ```